oclint/oclint-docs/manual/oclint.rst

 \-rc <parameter>=<value>
     Certain rules have threshold to decide whether to emit violations.
 These thresholds can be changed by ``-rc`` option with a key-value pair.

-More detail on changing the behavior in rules loading process during runtime can be found in `customizing rules <../customizing/rules.html>`_ page.
+More detail on changing the behavior in rules loading process during runtime can be found in `rule selection <../howto/selectrules.html>`_ and `threshold customization <../howto/thresholds.html>`_ pages.

 Compilation Options
 -------------------